Sudingphaa: Second Burmese invasion

 The news of Chandrakanta's deposal and the murder of Badan Chandra reached the Burmese court in due time.
 The friends of Badan Chandra fled to Burma and informed Burmese King Bodawpaya of the course of events in Assam.
 Badawpaya immediately dispatched a fresh army of 30,000 men under a general named Alungmingi, also known as Kiamingi Borgohain.

 One Momai Baruah, an Assamese noble who had risen to eminence in the court of Burma, had guided the Burmese during their second invasion of Assam.
 He interceded on behalf of the Assamese subjects and procured from the Burmese general an order for the stay of the atrocities.
-The Assamese army resisted the Burmese in Phulpanichiga near the Janji River on February 17, 1819.
-Some sources state that the battle took place in Machkhowa in Sibsagar district instead.
+The Assamese army resisted the Burmese in Phulapanichiga near the Janji River on February 17, 1819.
 Initially, the Assamese resisted the Burmese with some spirit, but at a critical point in the engagement, their commander lost his nerve.
 They were defeated and beat a hasty retreat to Jorhat.
 Purandar Singha and Ruchinath Burhagohain fled to Guwahati taking with them all the valuables from the royal treasury, worth 3.5 million rupees.
 The triumphant Burmese now searched for Chandrakanta, led him from his retreat and installed him on the throne.